Yamuna: Current channel

 From the upper catchment area, the river descends onto the plains of Doon Valley, at Dak Pathar near Dehradun.
 Flowing through the Dakpathar Barrage, the water is diverted into a canal for power generation.
 Further downstream, the Assan River joins the Yamuna at the Asan Barrage, which hosts a bird sanctuary.
 After passing the Sikh pilgrimage town of Paonta Sahib, the Yamuna reaches Tajewala in Yamuna Nagar district (named after the river) of Haryana.
 A dam built here in 1873 is the origin of two important canals, the Western and Eastern Yamuna Canals, which irrigate the states of Haryana and Uttar Pradesh.
-The Western Yamuna Canal (WYC) crosses Yamuna Nagar, Karnal, Panipat and Sonipat before reaching the Haiderpur treatment plant, which contributes to Delhi's municipal water supply.
-The Yamuna receives wastewater from Yamuna Nagar and Panipat cities; beyond this it is replenished by seasonal streams and groundwater accrual.
+The Western Yamuna Canal (WYC) crosses the Yamuna Nagar, Karnal, Panipat and Sonipat before reaching the Haiderpur treatment plant, which contributes to Delhi's municipal water supply.
+The Yamuna receives wastewater from the Yamuna Nagar and Panipat cities; beyond this it is replenished by seasonal streams and groundwater accrual.
 During the dry season, the Yamuna remains dry in many stretches between the Tajewala dam and Delhi, where it enters near the Palla barrage after traversing 224 km.

 The Yamuna defines the state borders between Himachal Pradesh and Uttarakhand, and between Haryana, Delhi and Uttar Pradesh.
 When the Yamuna reaches the Indo-Gangetic plain, it runs almost parallel to the Ganges, the two rivers creating the Ganges-Yamuna Doab region.
 Spread across 69000 km2, one-third of the alluvial plain, the region is known for its agricultural output, particularly for the cultivation of basmati rice.
 The plain's agriculture supports one-third of India's population.